bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weber-heinrich.md

 * Weber's final post was to Strasbourg where he was appointed in 1895.
 * It is reasonable to consider why Weber left Göttingen, perhaps the leading mathematical centre in the world at this time, to move to Strasbourg.
 * However, Weber did not move to Strasbourg for mathematical reasons, but rather for personal ones.
-* Strasbourg was quite close to Weber's native city of Heidelberg, and one of Weber's daughters, Lina Weber-Holtzmann, had married Heinrich Holtzmann, the professor of theology at Strasbourg, and was living there.
 * Again Weber served as rector of the university in which he was working, taking on this role at Strasbourg during session 1900-01.
 * Note that Weber served as rector three times during his career at three different universities.
 * Of course, the reader of this biography will have noted the large number of different universities at which Weber worked.